-- You are experiencing an issue that TRAC considers serious, common or systemic.
+- you are experiencing an issue that TRAC considers serious, common, or systemic.
 For example:

-- Serious repair or health/safety issues
+- serious repair concerns or health/safety violations;

-- Eviction notices for landlord’s use of property given in bad faith
+- eviction notices for landlord’s use of property given in bad faith.